 $ ionic cordova run android or

-$ ionic capacitor run android depending if you are using Cordova or Capacitor.
+$ ionic capacitor run android whether you are using Cordova or Capacitor.

 If you encounter any problem or the above command isn’t working, make sure that you have selected USB debugging from your device.

-Hope this quick Debugging in Ionic guide helped you understand the different ways to test and debug your Ionic apps.
-Now you should be ready to start building your first Ionic App!
+Hope this quick How to debug an Ionic App guide helped you understand the different ways to test and debug your Ionic Framework apps.
+Now you should be ready to start building your first app.

-- Learn how to build a complete mobile app with Ionic Framework.
+- Build your first app with Ionic Framework.

-- Add Facebook Login to your Ionic App.
+- Add Facebook sign in to your Ionic app.

 - Main differences between Ionic versions.Learn which are the building blocks of any Ionic framework app.